alosadagrande/tekton-dpdk/blog.md

       storage: 1Gi
 ```

-Next, a **Source to Image** ([S2i](https://github.com/tektoncd/catalog/tree/master/task/s2i/0.1)) job is needed to build testPMD application along with DPDK builder image.
+Next, a **Source to Image** ([S2i](https://github.com/tektoncd/catalog/tree/master/task/s2i/0.1)) task is needed to build testPMD application along with DPDK builder image.
 Although there is a S2i `ClusterTask` already available in OpenShift, it makes use of `PipelineResources`.
-An adapted version of the shipped S2i called _s2i-cnf_ is created in [pipeline-task-s2i.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-task-s2i.yaml).
-It basically uses `Workspaces` instead of resources.
+An adapted version of the shipped S2i called _s2i-cnf_ is created and available in [pipeline-task-s2i.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-task-s2i.yaml).
+This new task basically uses `Workspaces` instead of resources.

 ```sh
 $ oc create -f pipeline-task-s2i.yaml -n dpdk-build-testpmd task.tekton.dev/s2i-cnf created
 ```

-At this point, our testPMD image should be already created and uploaded to the Quay.io container image registry.
-Then, it is time to create a task that permits authenticate into the CNF cluster and roll out a new version of the application.
-Previously to Beta release, a `cluster` resource type could be created.
+At this point, a testPMD container image should be already created and uploaded to the Quay.io container image registry.
+Then, it is time to set up a task that permits authenticate into the CNF cluster and roll out a new version of the application.
+Previously to Beta release, a `cluster PipelineResource` was probably the best option.
 But, now a `kubeconfig-creator Task` is recommended in the [Migrating v1alpha1 to v1beta1](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md#replacing-a-cluster-resource) documentation.
 It fundamentally uses the shared `Workspace` to save a valid Kubeconfig file that can be leveraged by the following task to trigger a deployment of testPMD in the CNF cluster.

 ```sh
 $ oc create -f pipeline-task-kubeconfig-creator.yaml -n dpdk-build-testpmd task.tekton.dev/kubeconfig-creator created
 ```

-The last task defined in [pipeline-task-oc-client-remote.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-task-oc-client-remote.yaml) deploys the new image into the CNF cluster.
-It is a custom task based in the [openshift client](https://github.com/tektoncd/catalog/tree/master/task/openshift-client/0.1) `ClusterTask`.
-It consumes the Kubeconfig file created and stored previously in the shared `Workspace` to authenticate to the remote cluster as the robot service account.
+The last task, defined in [pipeline-task-oc-client-remote.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-task-oc-client-remote.yaml) deploys the new image into the CNF cluster.
+It is also a custom task based in the [openshift client](https://github.com/tektoncd/catalog/tree/master/task/openshift-client/0.1) `ClusterTask` available in OpenShift.
+It consumes the Kubeconfig file created previously in the shared `Workspace` to authenticate to the remote cluster as the robot service account and launch a new `Deployment`.

 ```sh
 $ oc create -f  pipeline-task-oc-client-remote.yaml -n dpdk-build-testpmd task.tekton.dev/openshift-client-cluster created
 ```

-Once all the `Tasks` are defined, it is time to create the [pipeline-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-dpdk-testpmd.yaml) `Pipeline` that includes all of them in a single workflow.
-As you may notice, the four `Tasks` explained are defined in the _spec_ field.
+Once all the `Tasks` are imported, it is time to create the `Pipeline` object that includes all of them in a single workflow.
+As they can be reviewed in [pipeline-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-dpdk-testpmd.yaml), the four `Tasks` already detailed are referenced in the _spec_ field.

-> :exclamation: Notice that it is possible to define parameters inside the tasks, so it makes the pipeline more re-usable.
+> :exclamation: A considerable amount of parameters are defined inside the tasks, making the pipeline more re-usable.
+For instance, to build completely different applications or execute distinct remote commands.

 ```yaml
 apiVersion: tekton.dev/v1beta1